eroya-work/.github/profile/README.md

 * Frontend Developer - You'll be incharge of creating the UI that users see when they access our platform.
 You'll need to learn or need to use TailwindCSS, HTML, and (S)CSS.
 * Backend Developer - You'll be incharge of how the platform works.
 You'll be creating most of the features that our customers use, suchas, Activity Tracking, Applications Center, etc. You'll need to use Javscript, Typescript, Firebase, and MongoDB
-* Full Stack Developer - You basically manage everything developement on the platform.
+* Full Stack Developer - You basically manage everything development on the platform.
 You'll need to have knowledge with HTML, CSS, TailwindCSS, SCSS, MongoDB, Firebase, etc.

 If you are interested in any of these positions, please contact us at [staffing@teams.eroyawork.us](mailto:staffing@teams.eroyawork.us)!